 A slow cooker cooks through surrounding coils that transfer heat indirectly to the inner crock (that heavy "bowl" you put all your ingredients into) of your slow cooker.
 In traditional recipes like chilis and roasts, this causes pressure and steam to build so juices that would normally flow out of ingredients like meat and veggies are held in the slow cooker giving you moist and tender foods.
 That's why you should cook budget-friendly cuts of meat that tend to be tougher in the slow cooker.
 It makes them tender and succulent.

 Cooking with Your Slow Cooker

-Crockery cookers are simple appliances to operate.
-The following general hints will help you use your crockery cooker more efficiently.
-(To learn about the specific features of your model, check the manufacturer's instruction booklet.)
+Slow cookers (aka crockery cookers) are simple appliances to operate.
+The following general hints will help you use your slow cooker more efficiently.

 - Do some of the chopping and measuring of ingredients ahead if possible.
-Assemble the ingredients in a bowl, cover, and refrigerate until it's time for cooking.
-If your cooker has a removable liner, assemble and refrigerate the food in the liner rather than a bowl.
+Assemble the ingredients in separate containers, cover, and refrigerate until it's time for cooking.

-- Keep the lid securely on the crockery cooker during the cooking and be sure the food doesn't push up on the lid.
-Because crockery cooking depends on the heat that builds up in the container itself, resist the temptation to take a quick peek or stir frequently.
+- Keep the lid securely on the slow cooker during the cooking and be sure the food doesn't push up on the lid.
+Slow cooking depends on the heat that builds up in the container itself so resist the temptation to take a peek or stir frequently.